slatekit/kiit-site/src/hugo/slatekit-v3/content/info/contact.md

 </section>

+# Releases
+{{% sk-release-cycle %}}
+{{% break %}}

 # Support
-We work on tickets based off availability.
-However, we may open up a premium/paid service to provide support for prioritized / expedited fixes, enhancements.
+We prioritize issues/tickets so they fall into one of the release schedules listed above ( e.g. hot-fixes, patches, minor features, major upgrades).
+However, we may open up some type of premium/paid service expedited features, enhancements and or fixes.
+This is still TBD(to be determined).
 Please contact us for more info if you are interested in premium support.
 {{% break %}}

 # Discuss